 3. Adjust your org structure to include remote experts.
 This could be hiring a Head of Remote, Remote Inclusion Director or developing an Employee Engagement resource group.

-Leaders play a critical role in hybrid team success.
+Leaders play a critical role in hybrid team inclusion and success.
 They need to build virtual leadership skills and establish practices geared toward a remote-first mindset and inclusion.

 4. Use every resource at your disposal to establish and exemplify a placeless mindset.

-5. Invest in remote leadership skill training.
+5. Invest in leadership skill training.
 There’s no getting around it—leaders need remote leadership skills training.
 In our study, when managers received more remote-specific training, the company was more successful across every metric, including “ensuring all workers are included in decisions-making,” “collaborating across distance” and “maintaining productivity across distance.”
-Without training, leaders fall back into unproductive habits.
+Without training, leaders fall back into unproductive habits and fail to create inclusion on hybrid teams.

 6. Don’t be tied to the office.
 Leader location impacts team dynamics and inclusivity.
 If the default for all leaders is to be in office, there will be an imbalance.
 Even if leaders are primarily in the office, build in extended periods of time, weeks or months, where leaders work remotely.
 This allows leaders to both empathize with the experiences of their remote workers, and identify gaps in team processes or policies.